-Today I am going to share the recipe for a popular Korean comfort food, Pork Belly and Kimchi Stew (Kimchi Jigae).
+Today I am going to share the recipe of pork belly kimchi stew (Kimchi Jigae), a popular Korean comfort food.
 It’s a great cold weather recipe for sharing and very easy to make.

-To make this dish, I need to first make a kelp and anchovy stock.
+To make this dish, first I made a kelp and anchovy stock.
 As the base for this dish, it has a light and savory flavor (don’t worry, it won’t be very fishy).
 While waiting for the stock to be ready, I arranged pork belly, kimchi and tofu in a ceramic pot and top with some mined garlic and scallion.

 After the kelp and anchovies has released their flavor to the water, I separated them out from the stock.
 And seasoned the stock with kimchi brine, hot pepper paste, sugar, salt and sesame oil before pouring it into the pot.